 Currently, the IIC operates fellowship programs in India and the United States, directing future social impact sector leaders to add critical capacity to ambitious social impact organizations.

 The IIC India Program embeds teams of high-performing young professionals within Indian government, non-profit, and social impact organizations to work on an innovative development project with a discrete, tractable scope for 1-3 year projects.

-The IIC’s Applied Data and Governance Program embeds fellows with strong data analysis and project management skills within local government departments and non-profits to add critical capacity to existing teams and projects.
+The IIC’s Applied Data Fellowship Program embeds fellows with strong data analysis and project management skills within local government departments and non-profits to add critical capacity to existing teams and projects.